Pursuant to Section 13-4 of the Florence County Code of Ordinances; Manned Convenience Centers:

 Florence County, along with Waste Management, wishes to announce the addition of advanced equipment to aid in the recycling process of items in the single stream.

 Compactors have been placed at several locations in Florence County to replace the single stream bins.
 The compactors will increase productivity and decrease the amount of material being transported, aiding in cost savings!
 The co-mingled recycle material will no longer need to be hand sorted once it leaves the Solid Waste Manned Convenience Center.
 The now compacted materials/recyclables will pass through a machinery separation process and then be recycled.

-Our corporate partner, Best Buy, located at 2701 David H. McLeod Blvd in Florence has changed the policy for acceptance of televisions for recycling to include a $25 charge per item.
+Our corporate partner Best Buy located at 2701 David H. McLeod Blvd in Florence has changed the policy for acceptance of televisions for recycling to include a $25 charge per item.

 If you are a business looking to recycle a small quantity of electronics, for a listing of vendors, go to:

 Businesses having large quantities of electronics to be recycled, go to:

 You can click on “R2 certified” and “e-Stewards Recyclers” to view lists of recycling facilities that have met the state’s recovery standards.

 Residents do not need to pre-sort recyclables!
 Florence County has now converted to single stream recycling.